"But momma I'm tired!"

 "I know sweetheart, but we have to go.
 I need you to run."

-I was running through the forest trying desperately to keep my hand held in my mother’s.
-My little four-year-old legs were struggling to keep up and I could feel myself slipping.
+Sasha was running through the forest trying desperately to keep her hand held in her mother's.
+Her little four-year-old legs were having a hard time keeping up.

 "Elsie, this way."

-I turned to see my father to the right, beckoning us to come to him.
-My mother scooped me up in her arms and held me close as she ran toward her husband.
-I could feel the pounding of her heart.
+Sasha turned to see her father to the right, beckoning them to come to him.
+Her mother scooped Sasha up in her arms and held her close as she ran toward her husband.

 "Are they following us?"

 "They said they'd give us until the morning to get off the pack lands.
 We should reach the south border in an hour if we shift.
 I'll carry Sasha."